fbpixelVBAC Guide by Dr Ryan Lee: What It is, Benefits & Risks | Thomson Medical

 What is VBAC?

 Vaginal birth after caesarean, or VBAC, is a term used for a normal vaginal delivery of a baby following a previous caesarean section (C-section).
-A vaginal birth can either happen by normal delivery or assisted using medical tools.
+A vaginal birth can either happen by normal delivery or be assisted using medical tools.

 Is VBAC a good childbirth method?